-The popular Unix additive LFG, random, with a lag of 31, fails even the sequential gap test with the following parameters: [a, b] = [0.5, 0.51], gaps of length > 200 are grouped together in one category, 10^7 gap lengths were noted, and the test was repeated 100 times for a total of around 10^{11} RNs.
-The Birthday Spacings test in the DIEHARD package is more effective and detects the defects in additive LFGs with much fewer RNs.
+The popular Unix additive lagged-Fibonacci generator (LFG), random, with a lag of 31, fails even the sequential gap test with the following parameters: [a,b] = [0.5, 0.51], gaps of length greater than 200 are grouped together in one category, 107 gap lengths were noted, and the test was repeated 100 times for a total of around 1011 random numbers.
+The Birthday Spacings test in the DIEHARD package is more effective and detects the defects in additive LFGs with much fewer random numbers.
 This generator also fails sequential application-based tests.
-For example, the Wolff algorithm fails with around 10^8 random numbers for a 16×16 lattice, as shown in Fig. 3.
+For example, the Wolff algorithm fails with around 108 random numbers for a 16×16 lattice, as shown in figure 5.

-The SPRNG LFG, in contrast, combines two different RN streams to produce a new stream.
-This generator passes the gap test even with 10^{13} random numbers used, which is one of the largest tests ever of random numbers.
-5 It also passes the Ising model tests, both sequential and parallel, with around 10^{11} RNs.
+The SPRNG LFG, in contrast, combines two different random number streams to produce a new stream.
+This generator passes the gap test even with 10^{13} random numbers used, which is one of the largest tests ever of random numbers.5 It also passes the Ising model tests, both sequential and parallel, with around 10^{11} random numbers.

-4.2.
-Tests with cycle-division

-Among cycle division strategies, sequence-splitting is considered the most effective [4].
+Tests with cycle-division: Among cycle division strategies, sequence-splitting is considered the most effective [24].
 However, there are theoretical results suggesting weaknesses in cycle-division strategies.
 We demonstrate these defects empirically, using sequence-splitting.